-- OAuth is currently supported over both Exchange Online and PowerShell endpoints. - If you would like to use OAuth without a Global Administrator account, a certificate with thumbprint needs to be configured together with an installed Exchange Online PowerShell v3 module.
+- OAuth is currently supported over both Exchange Online and PowerShell endpoints in Archive Shuttle 10 or above. - If you would like to use OAuth without a Global Administrator account, a certificate with thumbprint needs to be configured together with installed Exchange Online PowerShell V2 (EXOv2) module.
 Otherwise, a Global Administrator account is required.
-Click here for more information. - You cannot utilize more than one service account when using OAuth. - Basic authentication in Windows Remote Manager (WinRM) only needs to be enabled when a project's scope includes mapping source retention categories to retention labels in Exchange Online.
-Click here for more information.
+Click here for more information. - You cannot utilize more than one service account when using OAuth. - Windows Remote Manager (WinRM) needs to allow basic authentication to be able to proceed.
+Archive Shuttle was tested on Exchange Online PowerShell Module v2.0.5 and requires WinRM to be enabled.